 Attach your influencer media kit to the email and let the brand know you have attached it for their review.

-You can use my bestselling influencer media kit template—it’ll save you precious time and is the media kit I’ve used to turn a $1,500 deal into a $30,000 long term deal.
+You can use my bestselling influencer media kit template—it’ll save you precious time and is designed to help you turn brands into paying clients.

 Don’t Be Afraid to Say “No.”